cirruslabs/tart/docs/integrations/github-actions.md

 # Cirrus Runners for GitHub Actions

-*Cirrus Runners* is the fastest way to get your current CI workflows to benefit from Apple Silicon hardware.
+*Cirrus Runners* is the fastest and most cost-efficient way to get your current CI workflows to benefit from Apple Silicon hardware.
 No need to manage infrastructure or migrate to another CI provider.
-Your actions will be executed in clean macOS virtual machines with 4 Apple M2 cores, compared to GitHub's own macOS runners with just 3 cores and only supporting the outdated Apple–Intel architecture.
+Your actions will be executed in clean macOS virtual machines with 4 Apple M2 cores.

 ## Testimonials from customers